onikienko/mv3-parcel-webext-template/README.md

 "build": "parcel build src/manifest.json src/panel/panel.html  --no-cache"
 ```

-In that case `panel` folder will be created in `dist`
-and you may reference it from your code like `panel/panel.html`.
+In that case `panel` folder will be created in `dist` and you can reference it from your code like `panel/panel.html`.

 You can use the same approach if you need to inject scripts dynamically using `chrome.scripting` API.
 For such code